vuepress/core/docs/reference/default-theme/config.md

   This will be used for generating the _edit this page_ link.

   If you don't set this option, the pattern will be inferred from the [docsRepo](#docsrepo) option.
-But if your documentation repository is not hosted on a common platform, for example, GitHub, GitLab, Bitbucket, etc., you have to set this option explicitly to make the _edit this page_ link work.
+But if your documentation repository is not hosted on a common platform, for example, GitHub, GitLab, Bitbucket, Gitee, etc., you have to set this option explicitly to make the _edit this page_ link work.

 - Usage: